jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 # browser-explorer-server

-It's a server dynamically serving self executing file for every file of your project.
+It's a server dynamically serving self executing file for every file of your project.<br />
-It is fast because it caches transpiled files on filesystem.
+It is fast because transpiled files are cached on your filesystem.

 ## How to use